 Please note that VoxPro requires a WDM/DirectSound-compatible driver.
 VoxPro does not support the ASIO interface.

 Audio Science (ASI)

 www.audioscience.com – Top of the line soundcards with excellent audio quality, widely used in the broadcast industry.
-Windows 7 users who have noticed a lag or latency problem with their AudioScience card are advised to update to the latest version of ASI's Combo WDM/WAVE driver (4.10.09) which is available here: http://www.audioscience.com/internet/download/win_drivers.htm
+Windows 7 users who are having problems with latency during playback, or clicks and pops during recording, may have better luck with ASI's older Combo driver version 4.08.06.
+There are both 64-bit and 32-bit versions of the driver here: http://www.audioscience.com/internet/download/drivers/released/v4/08/06/

 www.digigram.com – High-quality but tempermental audio cards widely used in the broadcast industry.
 The VX222 and VX222v2 are popular in radio stations.
 Some users may need to disable their on-board sound device (i.e. the audio chipset on the motherboard) in the system BIOS setup before the VX222 will work properly in digital mode.
 Be sure you select the WDM driver and not the one labeled "VX222 Out#1".
 Users bothered by a certain "chunky" quality to the displayed waveform during recording can minimize the effect by opening the Digigram Control Center to the VXSetup tab and adjusting the card's latency down to its minimal setting.

 Digigram also sells laptop "pocket" versions of their cards, the PCXPocket-440 and the VXPocket-440.
 These cards do not have DirectSound drivers and cannot be used with VoxPro.